-What does A Whiter Shade of Pale mean?
+What do you think A Whiter Shade of Pale means?

 Annie Lennox: A Whiter Shade of Pale Meaning